TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/ContextualMenu/Index.rst

 The context menu is shown after click on the HTML element which has `class="t3js-contextmenutrigger"` together with `data-table`, `data-uid` and optional `data-context` attributes.

-The JavaScript click event handler is implemented in the `TYPO3/CMS/Backend/ContextMenu` requireJS module.
+The `JavaScript`:pn: click event handler is implemented in the `TYPO3/CMS/Backend/ContextMenu` requireJS module.
 It takes the data attributes mentioned above and executes an ajax call to the :php:`\TYPO3\CMS\Backend\Controller\ContextMenuController->getContextMenuAction()`.

 ContextMenuController